microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 1. File an issue in DXC repository using the `vk_release_checklist.md` issue template, assign this to yourself.
 This should be handed off at the end of rotation.
-3. Update the SPIRV-Headers and SPIRV-Tools submodules to the commits specified by LunarG.
+2. Update the SPIRV-Headers and SPIRV-Tools submodules to the commits specified by LunarG.
-4. Create the `release/vulkan/<version>` branch, which triggers the pipeline.
+3. Create the `release/vulkan/<version>` branch — named for the SDK major and minor version, e.g. `release/vulkan/1.4.360` — which triggers the pipeline.
-5. Check whether the resulting candidate is validated (see [Release Candidate readiness](#release-candidate-readiness)).
+4. Check whether the resulting candidate is validated (see [Release Candidate readiness](#release-candidate-readiness)).
-6. Tag the validated commit, `vulkan-sdk-<version>-rc`, as a release candidate
-7. Report that tag to LunarG.
-This can be done through email or by updating Khronos GitLab release issue with the validated commit.
+5. Tag the validated commit with the next release-candidate tag (e.g. `1.4.360.0rc1`) and report that tag to LunarG — by email, or by updating the Khronos GitLab release issue with the validated commit.
+6. If LunarG reports a problem, fix it on the release branch and re-validate, then cut the next release-candidate tag (`...rc2`, and so on) and report it.
+7. Once the Vulkan SDK is published, promote the latest release-candidate tag to a release tag with no `rc` suffix, e.g. `1.4.360.0`.

 ### Release Candidate readiness